 The call for nomination opens on 5 September 2024

-and will close on 5 December 2024
+and closed on 19 December 2024

 Following the success of the EO Excellence Award in the previous editions, it’s now time to lodge your nomination for someone or for a team that deserves recognition for their innovative use of Earth Observation.